6 Surprising Health Benefits of Gardening

 Remember, you don’t have to jump into something big.
 “I suggest you start with a container of herbs and see how that success can propel you to more,” says Larson.
 Happy planting.

-See our sources
+See our sources:

-SilverSneakers members can go to thousands of gyms and fitness locations across the nation, plus take SilverSneakers LIVE online classes that are designed for seniors of all levels.
-If you have a Medicare plan, it may include SilverSneakers—at no additional cost.
-Check your eligibility instantly here.
+SilverSneakers members can go to thousands of nationwide gyms and fitness locations, plus take SilverSneakers LIVE online classes led by specially trained instructors and designed for all fitness levels and abilities – at no additional cost.
+If you have a Medicare Advantage plan, it may include SilverSneakers.
+Check your eligibility here.

 Already a member?
-Get your SilverSneakers member ID and exclusive fitness content by activating your online account here.
+Get your SilverSneakers member ID, search for locations near you, and all the health and wellness resources you need by logging in to your online member account here.

 It's quick and easy to begin finding your place.
 Your health plan may already include the SilverSneakers benefit.
 CHECK YOUR ELIGIBILITY